Skip to main content

 Public Meeting

-The Virginia Department of Transportation (VDOT) has scheduled a public meeting to gather feedback on a transportation study on the Route 19 and Alternate Route 58 intersection at Hansonville.
-The in-person meeting will be held:
+The Virginia Department of Transportation (VDOT) hosted a public meeting to gather feedback on a transportation study on the Route 19 and Alternate Route 58 intersection at Hansonville.
+The in-person meeting was held on Wednesday, Dec.
+17, 2025, at Southwest Community College, 724 Community College Road, Cedar Bluff, VA 24609.

 Survey